nicad/claude-code-proxy/README.md

 # Claude Code Proxy

+**THIS IS A FORK** with custom changes to improve message presentation and analyze token usage.
+You can find the original at: https://github.com/seifghazi/claude-code-proxy/blob/main/README.md

 ![Claude Code Proxy Demo](demo.gif)

 A transparent proxy for capturing and visualizing in-flight Claude Code requests and conversations, with optional agent routing to different LLM providers.